Are there scholarships available?

 How often are games played?

-Games, 4th – 8th grades, are played on Monday, Tuesday, Thursday, or Saturday.
+Games, 3rd - 8th grades, are played on Monday, Tuesday, Thursday, or Saturday.
 Games during the week are played at either 6:30 pm or 8:00 pm.
 Saturday games are played at 9:00 am, 10:30 am, Noon or 1:30 p.m.
-Games, 3rd grades, games during the week are played at either 6:30 pm or 8:00 pm. and Saturday afternoons beginning at 1:30 pm, 3:30pm, (if necessary) 6:00 pm.
+If necessary games could be also scheduled at 3:00 p.m. and 6:00 p.m.

 Where are games played?

-The field locations and directions are located on the TFA website, www.minnetonkafootball.org.
 Minnetonka home games are played at Minnetonka High School (Stadium and/or Veterans Field) or Badger Field.

 When does the season end?